leathamie/ExtractVideo/README.md

 # Video splitter with ffmpeg
-Both script create some video extracts, you can split videos into regular segments (with or without overlap) or follow a file that contains the cutting times.
+Both script create some video extracts that launch themselves from the command line, you can split videos into regular segments (with or without overlap) or follow a file that contains the cutting times.
 ## Prerequisites
 These scripts work with python 3 and ffmpeg 2.8.14 on ubuntu 16.04
 ## create_extracts_from_files.py